iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > I was positive with COVID.
 I was never able to enter results in this app.
 I was never contacted for contact tracing.
 I am an essential worker.
 This app is a tracking mechanism only and is NOT uses for COVID.<br> :date: __2021-03-10 12:30:11__

 > Never contacted me!!!<br> :date: __2021-03-04 19:53:10__

-> Exposure last checked on 2/8.
-It is now 2/28.
-Exactly what is the usefulness of that?
-I am using the latest update.<br> :date: __2021-02-28 18:57:53__

-> UPDATE!! (""NOT RECOMMENDED"")!! don't download!! only trust the news on tv!! i would not trust these apps because i have heard on the real news that these could possibly be scams and there have been some reports that people did get scammed!!!<br> :date: __2021-02-27 05:10:59__